 Please note that sudo will normally only log the command it explicitly runs.
 If a user runs a command such as sudo su or sudo sh, subsequent commands run from that shell are not subject to sudo's security policy.
 The same is true for commands that offer shell escapes (including most editors).
 If I/O logging is enabled, subsequent commands will have their input and/or output logged, but there will not be traditional logs for those commands.
 Because of this, care must be taken when giving users access to commands via sudo to verify that the command does not inadvertently give the user an effective root shell.
-For more information, please see the PREVENTING SHELL ESCAPES section in sudoers(5).
+For more information, please see the Preventing shell escapes section in sudoers(5).

 To prevent the disclosure of potentially sensitive information, sudo disables core dumps by default while it is executing (they are re-enabled for the command that is run).
+This historical practice dates from a time when most operating systems allowed setuid processes to dump core by default.
 To aid in debugging sudo crashes, you may wish to re-enable core dumps by setting "disable_coredump" to false in the sudo.conf(5) file as follows: